 The Zion Canyon shuttle starts at the Visitor Center and takes about 40 minutes to ride to the last stop, the Temple of Sinawava, where The Narrows is located.
 The Zion shuttle route is 8.1-miles (one-way) with nine stops that you can get on and off to explore throughout the day.

-As of May 28, 2021, the Zion shuttle ticket system has been discontinued.
-This means you no longer need to reserve advanced tickets to ride the shuttle in Zion National Park.
+You do not need a permit or reservation to ride the shuttle in Zion National Park.
 All you have to do is show up at the Visitor Center and board the shuttle on a first-come-first-serve basis.

 *When the Zion Canyon shuttle is in operation, you CANNOT drive your car in Zion National Park along the Scenic Drive.
 You can either ride the shuttle or bike up the Scenic Drive.